-For mental health conditions or substance abuse online visits, please see the "MENTAL HEALTH CONDITIONS AND SUBSTANCE ABUSE" for a description of this coverage.
+For mental health or substance use disorder virtual care visits, please see the "Benefits for Mental Health and Substance Use Disorder" section for a description of this coverage.

 Professional Services

 - 1. Services of a physician. - 2.
 Services of an anesthetist (M.D. or C.R.N.A.).